18 Best Algae Eaters For Your Freshwater Aquarium (Fish, Shrimp & Snails)

 Rabbit snails need at least 30 gallons of tank size and they prefer slightly cooler water temperatures between 68°F and 74°F.

-Rabbit snails consume decaying plant matter and other detritus in addition to algae and they do reproduce in the home aquarium, but not very quickly.
+Rabbit snails consume decaying plant matter and other detritus in addition to algae and they do reproduce in the home aquarium, but very slowly.

 These shrimp are easy to care for and because they only grow up to 2 inches in length, they can be kept in fairly small aquariums.